FrankensteinVariorum/fv-postCollation/README.md

 * 2018-07-29: Bridge Construction Phase 5: What we need to do:
        *  where the end markers of seg elements are marked we reconstruct them in pieces.
         * raise the `<seg>` marker elements marking hotspots
-       *  deliver seg identifying locations to the Spinal Column file.
+       *  deliver seg identifying locations to the Spine file.
-* In this first stage of Part 5, we are converting the seg elements into Trojan markers using the `th:` namespace, and explicitly designating those that are fragments (that will break hierarchy if raised) as parts by adding a part attribute.
+* In this first stage of Part 5, we are converting the seg elements into Trojan markers using the `th:` namespace, and explicitly designating those that are fragments (that will break hierarchy if raised) as parts by adding a `@part` attribute.
     * In the next stage, we will need to add additional seg elements to handle fragmented hotspots that break across the edition element hierarchy.
     * In the last stage of this process, we adapt CMSpMq's left-to-right sibling traversal for raising flattened elements.
     * segs with START IDs
        * for simple segs with START IDS that have following-sibling ends
+       * for fragmented segs with START IDs.
+       * for segs with END IDs
+     * **2023-05-21 ebb: Are the next two processing stages necessary?**
-       * for fragmented segs with START IDs. * segs with END IDs * for simple segs where end IDS have a preceding-sibling start ID.
+       * for simple segs where end IDS have a preceding-sibling start ID.
        * for fragmented end IDs that don't have a preceding-sibling start ID.

 ### Run `P5-Pt2PlantFragSegMarkers.xsl`